This is a profile image of Liz Hilton Segel

 Liz Hilton Segel

-In her client work, Liz counsels CEOs and aligns with their teams and broader organizations to build new capabilities and new businesses with a focus on growth and performance transformation.
+In her client work, Liz counsels CEOs and aligns with their teams and broader organizations to build new capabilities and businesses with a focus on growth and performance transformation.

 A native New Yorker, Liz and her husband are the proud parents of two children.
-She has a bachelor’s from Harvard University and MBA from Harvard Business School.

 Published work